2023 Solar Incentives Guide for Virginia Beach, VA - Tax Credits & Rebates

 EcoWatch's Virginia Beach, VA Solar Incentives FAQs

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Make sure that you discuss your proposed plan with your local Virginia Beach solar panel installer, so that you understand what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Be sure to discuss the details of your plan with your local Virginia Beach solar installation expert, to make sure you know what you'll need and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.